May Revolution: Legacy

-May 25 is a national day in Argentina, known as First Patriotic Government, with the character of a public holiday.
-The public holiday is set by law 21.329 and is always celebrated on May 25, regardless of the day of the week.
+25 May is a national day in Argentina, known as First Patriotic Government, with the character of a public holiday.
+The public holiday is set by law 21.329 and is always celebrated on 25 May, regardless of the day of the week.
 The Argentina Centennial and the Argentina Bicentennial were celebrated in 1910 and 2010.

-May 25 was designated as a patriotic date in 1813, but the Argentine Declaration of Independence suggests July 9 as an alternative national day.
-At first this added to the conflicts between Buenos Aires and the provinces during the Argentine Civil War, because the date in May related to Buenos Aires and the date of July 9 related to the whole country.
-Thus the unitarian Bernardino Rivadavia canceled the celebration of July 9, and the federalist Juan Manuel de Rosas allowed it again, but maintained the May celebrations.
+25 May was designated as a patriotic date in 1813, but the Argentine Declaration of Independence suggests 9 July as an alternative national day.
+At first this added to the conflicts between Buenos Aires and the provinces during the Argentine Civil War, because the date in May related to Buenos Aires and the date of 9 July related to the whole country.
+Thus the unitarian Bernardino Rivadavia canceled the celebration of 9 July, and the federalist Juan Manuel de Rosas allowed it again, but maintained the May celebrations.
 By 1880, the federalization of Buenos Aires removed the local connotations and the May Revolution was considered the birth of the nation.

-The date, as well as a generic image of the Buenos Aires Cabildo, are used in different variants to honor the May Revolution.
+The date, as well as a generic image of the Buenos Aires Cabildo, are used in different variants to honour the May Revolution.
 Two of the most notable are the Avenida de Mayo and the Plaza de Mayo in Buenos Aires, near the location of the Cabildo.
 The May Pyramid was erected in the Plaza a year after the revolution, and was rebuilt in its present form in 1856.
-Veinticinco de Mayo ("May 25") is the name of several administrative divisions, cities, public spaces and landforms of Argentina.
-There are departments of this name in the provinces of Chaco, Misiones, San Juan, Rio Negro and Buenos Aires, the latter holding the town of Veinticinco de Mayo.
+Veinticinco de Mayo ("25 May") is the name of several administrative divisions, cities, public spaces and landforms of Argentina.
+There are departments of this name in the provinces of Chaco, Misiones, San Juan, Río Negro and Buenos Aires, the latter holding the town of Veinticinco de Mayo.
 The cities of Rosario (Santa Fe), Junín (Buenos Aires) and Resistencia (Chaco) have eponymous squares.
 King George Island, which is claimed by Argentina, Britain and Chile, as part of the Argentine Antarctica, the British Antarctic Territory and the Chilean Antarctic Territory respectively, is referred to as Isla 25 de Mayo in Argentina.

 A representation of a cabildo is used on Argentine 25-cent coins, and an image of the Sun of May appears on the 5-cent coin.
 An image of the Cabildo during the Revolution appeared on the back of the 5-peso banknote of the former peso moneda nacional.